manuelarte/gowasp/README.md

 ### 1. Create User - POST /users

-We are going to explote the vulnerabilities related to the endpoint to create an user in [/users](http://localhost:8080/users).
+We are going to explote the vulnerabilities related to the endpoint to create a user in [/users](http://localhost:8080/users).
 The vulnerabilities that we are going to check are:
 + [Weak Password Requirements](https://cwe.mitre.org/data/definitions/521.html)
 + [Weak Hash Algorithm](https://cwe.mitre.org/data/definitions/328.html)